AdHoc-Protocol/AdHoc-protocol/README.md

 ```

-The host's ports are can be joined to each other with communication channels.
+Hosts can connect to each other through communication channels, known as ports.
-Packs, added to or declared inside of the host's port, the host can **create and send** to another host.
+Packs that are added to or declared within a host's port can be **create and send** to another host by the host.
-A pack or packs declared in a port can be added to other by C# inheritance construction
+A pack or packs declared in a port can also be added to other ports through C# inheritance.

 ```csharp
             ///<see cref="Full.Path.To.ThePack"/>           <<< add single pack `ThePack` as is